Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Introduction

-Most existing statistical tests for MCAR rely on comparing measures across different missing data patterns.
-To the best of our knowledge, no test had been developed using the approach of computing the standard covariance between response indicators and fully observed data columns, and then aggregating those covariances into a single test statistic.
-This changed with the recent method proposed by Aleksić \cite{aleksic2024novel}.
-This test is the one which we tend to improve, and is presented in the following subsection in more detail.
+Most of the existing statistical tests for MCAR are based on comparing some measure across different missing data patterns.
+To the best of our knowledge, there were no tests constructed using the rationale of checking the linear dependence between the response indicators and fully observed data columns. {This changed with the test by \cite{aleksic2024novel}, who utilized the non-degenerate U-statistics theory to combine the covariances between the complete data variables and the response idicators of the incomplete ones.
+As we will see from this paper, a significant gap for the improvement of that test was left open.}